 - There are free HIV testing locations in every state.

 What is the human immunodeficiency virus (HIV)?

-The CDC recommends routine HIV testing of adolescent and adult patients aged 13 to 64 in all health-care settings, of all women during pregnancy and the newborns of HIV positive women.
+The CDC recommends a routine HIV test for adolescent and adult patients aged 13 to 64 in all health care settings, of all women during pregnancy and the newborns of HIV positive women.
 Thus, HIV testing is considered part of routine medical practice, similar to tests that screen for other diseases.
 People who are at high risk for acquiring HIV should be tested at least annually.
-Sometimes, doctors request or require testing as part of evaluation and treatment for other conditions, such as women undergoing treatment with assisted reproductive technologies for infertility or treatment of viral hepatitis.
+Sometimes, health care professionals request or require testing as part of evaluation and treatment for other conditions, such as women undergoing treatment with assisted reproductive technologies for infertility or treatment of viral hepatitis.
 There is increasing concern that not enough people are being tested.
 Events such as National HIV Testing Day have been used to raise awareness and increase participation in testing.